 I pour my filtered broth into wide mouth glass jars and let it chill in the refrigerator.
 What happens is all the fat solidifies at the top, making it super easy to remove and discard.
 Then, I just stick those jars (that is, whatever I’m not using right away) in the freezer until I’m ready to thaw and use.

-- Beef bones (grass feed recommended, mixture of ribs and meaty bones with a lot of collagen, about 6-7 pounds total)
+- 6 pounds Beef bones grass feed recommended, mixture of ribs and meaty bones with a lot of collagen, about 6-7 pounds total

 - 2 tablespoons olive oil

 - 2 celery stalks leaves included, chopped